Insight

 I would argue that the outlook for our fundamental equity strategies is promising for the following reasons:

-Rising Concentration = rising correlations = more value from diversification
+Rising concentration = rising correlations = more value from diversification

-We analysed the performance and correlations of my three colleagues over the past three years alongside leading passive indices.
+We analysed the fund performance and correlations of my three colleagues over the past three years alongside leading passive indices.
 These produced some interesting results:

 Past performance does not predict future returns.
 For full performance tables click here.